 The decision by the GOP candidates to not participate blindsided the league, according to league member Ellen Manolopoulos.
-The forums in the primary went well, she said, and everything had been civil, but when the organization reached out to all the candidates across three races — U.S. House of Representatives District 6, Hancock County Council at large, for which three seats are open, and Indiana House of Representatives District 53 — the only one of five Republican candidates to respond was current county councilperson Robin Lowder, who reached out to decline the offer.
+The forums in the primary went well, she said, and everything had been civil, but when the organization reached out to all the candidates across three races — U.S. House of Representatives District 6, Hancock County Council at large, for which three seats are open, and Indiana House of Representatives District 53 — the only one of five Republican candidates to respond before the deadline was current county councilperson Robin Lowder, who reached out to decline the offer.
 Lowder also had a prior commitment due to her duties as a current county councilperson attending the Association of Indiana Counties conference, which was scheduled and paid for before the date of the LWV forum was set.
-The other four GOP candidates, Manolopoulos said, never responded, though, with the league finding out second-hand that the other candidates would not be participating.
+Jefferson Shreve, the GOP candidate for House District 6, responded after a venue was finalized and could not be changed, with LWV president Paulette Vandegriff noting that the league would have changed the date had they known Shreve had a conflict earlier.
+The other three GOP candidates, Manolopoulos said, never responded, though, with the league finding out second-hand that the other candidates would not be participating.
 Among the candidates not responding was current Hancock County Commissioner John Jessup, who is currently under house arrest facing sexual assault charges in Nevada.

 Manolopoulos expressed her concern for how the attitude that led to avoiding these forums would translate into their time in government should those candidates be elected.